-Repeated measures arise when several measurements of a variable are taken on the same individual (or other unit of observation) over a period of time.
-Daily physical measurements or scores on pregnant women are highly correlated because the state of the individual does not change much from one day to the next.
-Multiple pregnancy measurements or scores across different pregnancies are also repeated measures, but would not be so highly correlated.
-We might think of repeated measures as a special type of hierarchical clustering (eg in Fig. 20.1, an additional level could be added at the bottom of the hierarchy for repeated measurements on the individual).
-Note that for such data to be strictly hierarchical, no individuals should move between clusters (households etc) during the study.
+Repeated measures arise when several measurements of a variable are taken on the same animal (or other unit of observation) over a period of time.
+Daily milk weights in a cow are highly correlated because the level of milk production on one day is likely to be quite close to the production on the day before and the day after.
+Multiple measurements of lactation total milk production across lactations within a cow are also repeated measurements, but would not be so highly correlated.
+We might think of repeated measures as a special type of hierarchical clustering (eg in Fig. 20.1, an additional level could be added at the bottom of the hierarchy for repeated measurements on the animal).
+Note that for the data to be strictly hierarchical, no animals should move between herds (pens etc) during the study.
 However, just as with spatial clustering, several special considerations apply to repeated measures.
 Observations close together in time are likely to be more highly correlated than measurements with a longer time span between them.
 Also, repeated measurements might occur at any level in the hierarchy, not just at the lowest level.
-In the above example, a study on physical characteristics during pregnancy could involve repeated measures both during a pregnancy and across multiple pregnancies.
-Analysis of repeated measures data is reviewed in Chapter 23.
+For example, if a study on pig production involved several batches within a farm, the batch level would then correspond to repeated measures over time on the farm.
+Analysis of repeated measures data is reviewed in Chapter 23 of the book.

-Diagrams such as Figs. 20.1 and 20.2 (and Fig. 20.4) are highly recommended to determine and present data structures, as long as their defaults with regard to spatial and repeated structures are kept in mind.
+Diagrams such as Figs. 20.1-2 (and Fig. 20.4) are highly recommended to determine and present data structures, as long as their defaults with regard to spatial and repeated structures are kept in mind.
 In certain situations, we may decide to disregard some hierarchical levels in the analysis, as discussed in Section 20.2.4.
-It is important to realise that the data structure pertains not only to the outcome, but also to the predictor variables, and so it is useful to know whether predictors vary or were applied at particular levels.
-We elaborate on this idea in the context of the simplest 2-level experimental design: the split-plot design.
+It is important to realise that the data structure pertains not only to the outcome but also to the predictor variables, and so it is useful to know whether predictors vary or were applied at particular levels.
+We elaborate on this idea in the context of the simplest two-level experimental design: the split-plot design.
 Section 20.2.3 briefly discusses how the effects of predictors vary in their interpretation at the different levels of a hierarchy.